roninfrodsham/roninfrodsham/README.md

-- Hi, I’m Jonathan, Software Engineer with over 20 years of experience.
+- Hi, I’m Jonathan, Software Engineer with over 20 years of experience
-- I’m interested in JavaScript, React, Remix.run and Node.
+- I’m interested in JavaScript, React, Remix.run and Node
 - Most of my work is under NDA so this account has public repos containing code experiments for fun and proof of concepts for projects

 <!---